cfgauss/r-novice-gapminder/_extras/guide.md

 If we wanted to use only a few of the variables in our dataframe we could use the `select()` function.
+(Show diagram from "Challenges" page.)

 ~~~
 year_country_gdp <- select(gapminder,year,country,gdpPercap)
+year_country_gdp
 ~~~
 {: .r}

+Note that SQL has the same idea of `select`.

 ![](../fig/13-dplyr-fig1.png)

-look at `year_country_gdp`
-see that it only contains the year, country and gdpPercap. we used 'normal' grammar but the strengths of `dplyr` lie in combining several functions using pipes.
-Since the pipes grammar is unlike anything we've seen in R before, let's repeat what we've done above using pipes.
+This is the normal R syntax, but the strength of `dplyr` lies in combining several functions using pipes (like the bash shell).
+Since the pipes syntax is unlike anything we've seen in R before, let's repeat what we've done above using pipes.

 ~~~
 year_country_gdp <- gapminder %>% select(year,country,gdpPercap)
 ~~~
 {: .r}

-To help you understand why we wrote that in that way, let's walk through it step by step
+To help you understand why we wrote that in that way, let's walk through it step by step.
 First we summon the gapminder dataframe and pass it on, using the pipe symbol `%>%`, to the next step, which is the `select()` function.

-In R, a pipe symbol is `%>%` while in the shell it is `|`
+In R, a pipe symbol is `%>%` while in the shell it is `|`.

 #### Using filter()

-using the above but only with European countries, we can combine `select` and `filter`
+We limit to European countries using `select` and `filter`.

 ~~~
 year_country_gdp_euro <- gapminder %>%